mwpenny/gbplay/docs/_posts/2021-05-29-Connecting-to-a-Game-Boy-Link-Cable-From-a-PC.md

 ## Future work

 This was some great progress!
-We're able to send arbitrary data between a PC and Game Boy -- both programatically and from an emulator.
+We're able to send arbitrary data between a PC and Game Boy -- both programmatically and from an emulator.
 We can use these new tools to pry deeper into how the link cable protocols of specific games work and to test assumptions and theories about the connection using real hardware.